Best Video Conferencing Software for Business Communication

 Strengths

-• Deep Office 365 integration — documents, calendars, and meetings are natively linked
+• Deep Office 365 integration — documents, calendars, meetings natively linked

-• Strong compliance and governance controls (eDiscovery, retention policies, DLP)
+• Strong compliance controls: eDiscovery, retention policies, DLP

 • Built-in persistent chat channels with threaded conversations

-• Available as part of existing M365 licensing for most enterprise customers
+• Available within existing M365 licensing for most enterprise customers

 Limitations

-• Interface can feel heavy and complex for users not already familiar with Microsoft products
+• Interface can feel heavy for users outside the Microsoft ecosystem

-• Video call quality lags behind dedicated video-first platforms in some network environments
+• Video call quality lags dedicated video-first platforms in some environments

-• Not suitable as a standalone tool — value depends heavily on broader M365 adoption
+• Value depends heavily on broader M365 adoption

 Google Meet simplifies video conferencing by prioritizing ease of use and robust privacy.
-Participants can dive into meetings instantly, without requiring any additional software installations.
-Whether scheduling appointments through Gmail, Google Calendar, or sharing direct participant invites, starting a conference is fast and remarkably straightforward.
-The platform’s famously intuitive design easily accommodates groups of all sizes, reliably ensuring smooth operations with absolutely minimal technical setup.
+Participants can join meetings instantly without requiring any additional software installations.
+Whether scheduling through Gmail, Google Calendar, or sharing direct invites, starting a conference is fast and straightforward.
+The platform’s intuitive design easily accommodates groups of all sizes with minimal technical setup.

 Strengths